Switcheo/eth-relayer/README.md

     },
-    "BlockConfig": 12, // blocks to confirm a ethereum tx "HeadersPerBatch": 500, // number of poly headers commited to ECCM in one transaction at most "MonitorInterval": 3 // seconds of ticker to monitor eth chain },
+    "BlockConfig": 12, // blocks to confirm a ethereum tx "HeadersPerBatch": 500, // number of poly headers commited to ECCM in one transaction at most "MaxGasPrice": 500, // max gas price in gwei to use for txns that are broadcasted to eth chain "MonitorInterval": 3 // seconds of ticker to monitor eth chain },
   "BoltDbPath": "./db", // DB path